BALTIMORE - Yossi Kuttler could be preparing for life as a college sophomore at the University of Maryland .

 “Once you are a soldier mom you are always a soldier mom,” said Kelemer last month.
 “Being the mother of a combat soldier means transformation.
 It means losing your breath every time you hear about an incident in Israel.

-unexpected tears flowing from your eyes every time the prayer for the soldiers is recited in the synagogue.
+means unexpected tears flowing from your eyes every time the prayer for the soldiers is recited in the synagogue.
 It means sleeplessness and restlessness, being bleary-eyed watching the clock waiting for missions to finish.
 It means heart-racing when the phone rings.”

 Right to exist